 Nowruz, also known as Novruz, is a celebration that marks the first day of spring.
-It has its roots in Zoroastrianism, Iran’s pre-Islamic religion, and celebrated in most of the ancient Near East as early as three thousand years ago.
-People from all across the world, from West Asia and the Caucasus to Central Asia and South Asia, including Pakistan celebrate Nowruz for thirteen days, each with their unique local adaptations.
+It has its roots in Zoroastrianism, Iran’s pre-Islamic religion, and was celebrated in most of the ancient Near East as early as three thousand years ago.
+People from all across the world, from West Asia and the Caucasus to Central Asia and South Asia, including Pakistan, celebrate Nowruz for thirteen days, each with their unique local adaptations.

-Read further to know about the dates, history, and significance behind the Nowruz celebration in Pakistan.
+Read further to learn about the dates, history, and significance behind the Nowruz celebration in Pakistan.

 Nowruz dates and calendars 2024